discoveryjs/jora/docs/articles/methods-builtin.md

 ## min(compare)

 Return min value from an array of string.
 The method returns `undefined` when there are no values (i.e. an empty array) or a comparator returns `0` for all values when compared with `undefined`.
+For string values a natural comparison is used by default.

 The logic of `min()` method equivalent to expression `sort()[0]` or `sort(fn)[0]`, but more performant and memory efficient.